Mountain Top University

 Mountain Top University is a private university in Makogi Oba, Ogun State, Nigeria, founded in 2015.
-Known for its strictness and enforcement of spiritual activities as well as one of the best music departments in the country.
-It was founded by Mountain of Fire and Miracles Ministries, a Pentecostal Christian denomination.
-The university was founded by Prof Daniel Kolawole Olukoya, the founder and General Overseer of MFM Ministries worldwide.
+Known for its strictness and enforcement of spiritual activities as well as having one of the best music departments in the country.

-Colleges and Departments

-Mountain top University has 2 colleges and 15 Departments.
+MTU was founded by Mountain of Fire and Miracles Ministries, a Pentecostal Christian denomination.
+The ministry itself was founded by Daniel Kolawole Olukoya.